ji-zai/personal-site/content/essays/seek-truth.md

 So prioritizing clearly depends on the individual.
 But for an individual, I believe these factors are not equally contributing to an their ability to get what they want - in that moment in time, and that there would be a top factor that is the main bottleneck for them.

 In order to better understand how these factors impact individuals and how these factors change over time, it’ll help to look at some examples of people becoming better at what they do and study how they did so.

 ---

-### All positive qualities can be derived from these core factors

-Focus = memory + willpower.
-Steve Jobs was right about “focus is about saying no”.

-Resilience = willpower to resist your conditioning that wants to push you away from a scenario that doesn’t have satiation.

-Judgement = Seeking truth well so that your beliefs are aligned with reality, valuable, and so that you have a more granular notion of values of truths, so that you can prioritize effectively.
-And

-Self-awareness = the ability to see (in this context this would be “feel” since conditioning manifests as a feeling) how your mind is conditioned.

-Good taste = having good conditioning such that your mind produces good predictions.

-Discernment = having good conditioning such that your value function is more granular: you can see the difference between the value of two beliefs whereas others would see them as equal.

----